coatyio/coaty-swift/docs/DeveloperGuide.md

 ```

-### Observing Advertises (one-way event)
+### Observe Advertises (one-way event)

-Note that this procedure is almost the same for observing Deadvertise and Channel events.
+Note that this procedure is much the same as observing Deadvertise and Channel events.

 ```swift
 try? self.communicationManager